Warranty & Returns

 We do not recommend putting the Ratio glass carafe in the dishwasher.
-The cork base can break down and start to chip or peel away from the hot water and detergent.
+The silicone base can peel away from the hot water and detergent.
 The Ratio carafe is made of tempered borosilicate glass, similar to laboratory glass.
 After each brew, we recommend rinsing the carafe in warm tap water, using a drop of dish soap if you’d like.
 You may use the Ratio Machine Wash as frequently as you’d like to remove mineral buildup and coffee stains.

 The Ratio Eight uses a magnet in the carafe to detect if it is safe to deliver hot water.
 Other coffee makers use a mechanical button that the carafe pushes against to turn the machine on.
 The trouble with these mechanical buttons is they tend to wear out over time, and often get stuck in the “on” position.
 Using a magnet eliminates this moving part.
 Unfortunately, the Chemex carafe does not have this magnet, so at this time it cannot be used with the Ratio Eight.

-We design and build the Ratio Eight Edition line here in Portland, Oregon out of custom parts made for us in Oregon, Washington, Taiwan, Hong Kong, and Portugal.
-The Ratio Eight Standard line is built in Taichung, Taiwan by our partner that we have been working with since 2012.
+We design and build the Ratio Eight here in Portland, Oregon out of custom parts made for us in Taiwan and China.
+The Ratio Six is made for us in Guangdong, China.
 We regularly visit each of our factories in person to ensure an exceptional level of quality in every aspect of the operation.